nikolailevshakov/scenario-examples-courses/Docker/environment-variables/step2/text.md

-Run the container `sample-app-2` from the same image `sample-image` with env variable `key2=value2` and `key1=new-value1`.
+Launch a container named `sample-app-2` using the existing image `sample-image`, introducing the environment variables `key2=value2` and `key1=new-value1`.
-Doesn't change the Dockerfile.
+Ensure the Dockerfile remains unchanged.

-Check env variables inside the newly created container.
+List the environment variables within the instantiated `sample-app-2` container.

 <br>